atreyasha/spp-explainability/docs/develop.md

 Completed
 ---------

+**DONE** add large amounts of binary data for testing with CPU/GPU -\> requires pre-processing

+**DONE** find re-usable code for running grid search -\> otherwise construct makeshift quick code

+CLOSED: \[2020-11-03 Tue 21:07\]

+**DONE** test SoPa on sample data in repository to ensure it works out-of-the-box -\> try this on laptop and s3it

+**DONE** make workflow to reproduce virtual environment cleanly via poetry

-**DONE** make workflow to download simple but high-quality NLU dataset and reproduce virtual environment cleanly via poetry
+**DONE** make workflow to download simple but high-quality NLU dataset and glove data sets

 **DONE** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for